NickMcConnell/AngbandPlus/lib/help/readme.txt

-=== Notes on Zangband Documentation ===
+=== Notes on XBAND Documentation ===

-This file sets out basic information regarding the official Zangband documentation package produced by the Zangband DevTeam.
+This file sets out basic information regarding the official XBAND documentation package produced by the XBAND DevTeam.

 --- Documentation Packages ---

 There are currently two documentation packages planned.
-The basic package will include non-spoiler information necessary for a new player to learn all he needs to know about playing Zangband and will be included in all official Zangband source and binary releases.
+The basic package will include non-spoiler information necessary for a new player to learn all he needs to know about playing XBAND and will be included in all official XBAND source and binary releases.
 The extended package will included additional spoiler files and will be available for download separately.
 Care will be taken to ensure that the two packages merge together properly.